Presented by Jason Brennan, Ph.D.

 1:30 p.m. on Thursday, Oct.
 20, 2022

-About the Event: Democracy does not convert popular opinion into power.
+Professor and author Jason Brennan will be at MTSU to discuss topics from his latest book, Debating Democracy.
+Democracy does not convert popular opinion into power.
 Instead, for most voters, politics is less about policy than it is about signaling their loyalty to their peer groups.
 Democracy makes people mean and stupid because being mean and stupid sends a strong signal of loyalty.
 Democracy may be the best system we have so far, but making democracy work means acknowledging its systematic flaws, keeping democracy in its place, and being willing to look for methods of overcoming its problems.

 About the Speaker: Jason Brennan, Ph.D., is Robert J. and Elizabeth Flanagan Family Professor of Strategy, Economics, Ethics, and Public Policy at the McDonough School of Business at Georgetown University.
 He specializes in politics, philosophy, and economics.
 He is the editor of Public Affairs Quarterly and an associate editor of Social Philosophy and Policy.
 He is currently overseeing a $2.1 million project on "Markets, Social Entrepreneurship, and Effective Altruism," funded by the Templeton Foundation.